Cloud Security Best Practices

-- Stack and Codebase Auditing: Our proprietary devops tool will run daily checks of your system’s entire server stack, to determine security flaws in services, components, database, and backend codebase, to offer recommended resolution.
+- Stack and Codebase Auditing: Our proprietary devops tool will run daily checks of your system’s entire server stack, to determine security flaws in services, components, database, and backend codebase, to offer recommended resolution, where feasible.

 - Configure Security Group / Firewall: At minimum, your provider should offer a firewall where Arcane will be able to restrict access only to required ports.
 Arcane will identify all unused ports and secure them through your security group, firewall, and/or IP Tables.

 - Install Security Monitoring Services: Arcane will install remote monitoring, intrusion detection, and vulnerability scanning security services both on your server and through our remote monitoring server, which will alert our team in the event of an exploit and/or provide logs of vulnerabilities and exploits for future investigations.
 For your security, we will not publish this list but your representative may provide you more information upon your request.

 - DDoS Prevention via IP Throttling: Arcane Strategies will configure your firewall to track and block IP’s attempting brute force or denial or service attacks on vulnerable ports.